zhanglu295/LRTK/README.md

 ###### CFQ_ALN
     python LRTK.py Basic CFQ_ALN

     -i --input, the input file containing fastq information (The input file contains three columns:1.Sample ID;2.Library ID;3.
 Path to sample fastqs).
     -o --outputdir, the path to output
     -p --parallel, the number of fq pairs that processing parallel.
 The max amount of invoking CPU would be 4*(-p) [default: 1]
     -N --noBX, generate additional fq file that has BX info or not [default: yes] -c --config, configuration file [default: outdir/config/Basic.config]

-`CFQ_ALN` verifies the barcode info and calculates the sequencing quality of original fastq files, and performs alignment using `bwa`.
-In order to speed up the scheme, multithreading is implemented, and the parallele number has been fixed as 4.
+`CFQ_ALN` verifies the barcode info and calculates the sequencing quality of original fastq files, and performs alignment using [`bwa`](http://bio-bwa.sourceforge.net/).
+In order to speed up the scheme, multithreading is implemented, and the parallel number has been fixed as 4.
 Output files would be listed in outputdir/Result_list/Basic_CFQ_ALN_result.txt.
 Meanwhile, list of input files for the next step `MARK` would be generate at the end of `CFQ_ALN`: outputdir/Result_list/Basic_MARK_input.txt. <br>

+###### MARK
+    python LRTK.py Basic MARK

+    -i --input, the input file containing the information of bam files (The input file contains two columns:1.Sample Id;2.Library Id;3.Path to bam)
+    -o --outputdir, the path to output
+    -p --parallele, the number of fq pairs that processing parallel.
+The max amount of invoking CPU would be 4*(-p) [default: 1]
+    -c --config, configuration file [default: outdir/config/Basic.config]

+`MARK` merges bam files belonging to the same library(based on the 2nd column of the input file), and mark duplication reads that generated in PCR using [`picard`](http://broadinstitute.github.io/picard/).
+Output files would be listed in outputdir/Result_list/Basic_MARK_result.txt, and list of input file for the next step `BQSR` would be generated at the end of `MARK`: outputdir/Result_list/Basic_BQSR_input.txt <br>